CaptCorpMURICA/pythonExercises/pythonMorsels/easyDict/README.md

 ## Tests

 Automated tests for this week's exercise [can be found here](https://www.pythonmorsels.com/exercises/687c35b248d14dd1acab9c6f55cdec20/tests/).
 You'll need to write your class in a module named easydict.py next to the test file.
-To run the tests you'll run "python test_easydict.py" and check the output for "OK".
-You'll see that there are some "expected failures" (or "unexpected successes" maybe).
+To run the tests you'll run `python test_easydict.py` and check the output for `OK`.
+You'll see that there are some `expected failures` (or `unexpected successes` maybe).
 If you'd like to do the bonus, you'll want to comment out the noted lines of code in the tests file to test them properly.